Table of Contents

 - Bookscouter (Book Re-seller App)

 This will wholly depend on the item.
-Look at what similar used items are listed for on the apps.
-If you can’t find a similar item then look at used pricing on Ebay or Amazon.
-This will provide you with a staring number.
+Look at what similar used items are listed in each app.
+If you can’t find a similar item then look at used pricing on eBay or Amazon.
+This will provide you with a starting number.
 Be prepared to reprice your item if it doesn’t sell in a week.

 *TIP* – With the exception of books, I only purchase items where I expect to make a profit of at least $10.00 upon reselling.